lbannan/next-gen-qgis-workshop/README.md

 1. Review the workshop agenda(#agenda) and PowerPoint(#powerpoint) which covers the basics of GIS and spatial data.
 2. Download QGIS and the sample data from downloads(#downloads).
-3. Complete workshop exercises found in the downloads(#downloads) folder.
+3. Complete workshop 'worksheet' exercises found in the downloads(#downloads) folder.
 4. Explore the additional resources provided in Further Resources(#further-resources).

 ## Workshop Agenda

 The workshop agenda outlines the topics that will be covered during the session.
 It is subject to change as the workshop is being developed.
-Check the [Workshop Agenda](workshop_agenda.md) for the latest updates.

 ## Workshop PowerPoint
 The PowerPoint was presented at NUBB on X. The slides and recording are available under